Gesh901/SyriaTel-Churn-Analysis/README.md

  The SyriaTel dataset used in this analysis is sourced from Kaggle (https://www.kaggle.com/) and contains records of SyriaTel customers.
 The dataset contains 3,333 rows with each row representing a customer record.
 In addition, the dataset has twenty-one columns which broken down as follows:
- -i.
+ - i.
 Customer usage: The following columns provide further insight to the customer phone usage based on time of day:
-  -a.
-Usage during the day - `total day minutes`, `total day calls`, `total day charge` -b.
-Usage during the evening - `total eve minutes`, `total eve calls`, `total eve charge` -c.
-Usage at night - `total night minutes`, `total night calls`, `total night charge` -d.
-No of voicemail messages - `number vmail messages` -ii.
+  - a.
+Usage during the day - `total day minutes`, `total day calls`, `total day charge`
+  - b.
+Usage during the evening - `total eve minutes`, `total eve calls`, `total eve charge`
+  - c.
+Usage at night - `total night minutes`, `total night calls`, `total night charge`
+  - d.
+No of voicemail messages - `number vmail messages`
+ - ii.
 Plan subscription: These columns give us a view of the plans that each of the customer has:
-  -a.	`international plan`
+  - a.	`international plan`
-  -b.	`voice mail plan`
+  - b.	`voice mail plan`
- -iii.
+ - iii.
 Unique customer details.
 The columns falling under this section are:
-  -a.	`state`
+  - a.	`state`
-  -b.	`account length`
+  - b.	`account length`
-  -c.	`area code`
+  - c.	`area code`
-  -d.	`phone number`
+  - d.	`phone number`
- -iv.
+ - iv.
 International phone usage/customer service: The columns under this category include:
-  -a.	`total intl calls`
+  - a.	`total intl calls`
-  -b.	`total intl minutes`
+  - b.	`total intl minutes`
-  -c.	`total intl charge`
+  - c.	`total intl charge`
-  -d.	`customer service calls`
+  - d.	`customer service calls`
- -v.
+ - v.
 Likelihood of churn: Column `churn` which takes on two values:
-  -a.
+  - a.
 True – Customer has churned.
-  -b.
+  - b.
 False – Customer is yet to churn.

 ## Exploratory Data Analysis